Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 *Answer*

-### Delta Live Tables
+### Lakeflow declarative pipelines

-**Explanation:** Delta Live Tables is a declarative framework for building reliable, maintainable, and testable data processing pipelines.
-You define the transformations to perform on your data and Delta Live Tables manages task orchestration, cluster management, monitoring, data quality, and error handling.
+**Explanation:** a lakeflow declarative pipeline is a declarative framework for building reliable, maintainable, and testable data processing pipelines.
+You define the transformations to perform on your data and a lakeflow declarative pipeline manages task orchestration, cluster management, monitoring, data quality, and error handling.
 Quality is explicitly mentioned in the definition.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**